 The accessibility standards also include limitations on opening force, and it’s important to consider the requirement of all of the codes and standards adopted in a facility’s jurisdiction.
 Several applications, such as fire doors and exterior doors, are exempt from the accessibility standards but are required to comply with the building codes and fire codes, or other local requirements.
 Often, these requirements can be met by adjusting the door closer; when that won’t bring the door into compliance, an automatic operator may help.

 For non-fire-rated, interior, swinging doors, the IBC and NFPA 101 limit the opening force to 5 pounds.
-For other swinging doors, the opening-force limitations are broken down into 3 parts of the opening cycle – force required to release the latch, force required to set the door in motion, and force required to open the door to the fully-open position.
+For other swinging doors, the opening-force limitations are broken down into 3 parts of the opening cycle – force required to release the latch, force required to set the door in motion, and force required to open the door to the fully-open position (the 2021 IBC has separated these force limitations for clarity).
 Forces are applied at the latch edge of the door.
 NFPA 101 includes some additional requirements for existing doors and detention and correctional occupancies, and both the IBC and NFPA 101 include opening-force requirements specific to automatic doors.

 For detailed information about opening force, read this Decoded article, and then proceed to the quiz questions below.
 If you have already read the Decoded article for Class 2J in the accessibility section, you can go directly to the review questions.